How fast will I fall?

 What are the age requirements?

-16 and up.
-On the other hand, most Dropzones will require you to be 18 years of age to make a skydive.
+Our age requirement is 16 and up.
+Many Drop Zones will require you to be 18 years of age to skydive.
 Some dropzones in some states will allow 16 year olds to jump with parental consent.
 So, if you are under 16, you will just have to wait; take up some odd jobs, and start saving your money.

 On the other side, there is no maximum age.
 See the following question to determine if skydiving is appropriate for you.